 Why are nightmares so frightening?

-Nightmares typically occur during rapid eye movement (REM) sleep when the brain is most active, but the body is in a state of temporary paralysis.
+Nightmares typically occur during rapid eye movement (REM) sleep, when the brain is most active, and the body is temporarily paralyzed.

-“We remember dreams much better when we have them during REM sleep,” says Dr. Szumstein.
+“We remember dreams much better when we have them during REM sleep,” Dr. Szumstein says.
 “And we have a much better recollection of the detail that goes from the beginning to the end of the dream.
 This is often very frightening to the sleeper.
 So they wake up and may have a little bit of anxiety.”

 Nightmares belong to a category of sleep disorders called parasomnias, or unwanted experiences that occur during sleep.

-“There is a lot of activity that happens throughout the night that is abnormal,” says Dr. Szumstein.
+“There is a lot of activity that happens throughout the night that is abnormal,” Dr. Szumstein says.
 “Nightmares are one of those that specifically occur during REM sleep.”

 How do nightmares impact sleep?